On Generalized Forward-Reflected-Backward Method for Monotone Inclusion Problems: Introduction

 Under the assumption that $A$ is maximally monotone and $B$ is monotone and $L$-Lipschitz, Tseng's FBF method \eqref{FBF} converges weakly to a solution of \eqref{main} provided the step-size $\lambda$ satisfies $0<\lambda<\frac{1}{L}$.
-Although Tseng's method comes with the advantage of relaxation on the assumptions on $B$, it requires two forward evaluations of $B$, which can be computationally expensive when $B$ has a complex structure.
-This issue was recently overcome by Malitsky and Tam \cite{malitsky2020forward} due to the proposed \emph{forward-reflected-backward} (FRB) method.
-Given initial points $x_0, x_{-1} \in \mathbb{H}$, the FRB scheme is written as
+Although Tseng's FBF method comes with the advantage of relaxation on the assumptions on $B$, it requires two forward evaluations of $B$, which can be computationally expensive when $B$ has a complex structure.
+This limitation was addressed by Malitsky and Tam \cite{malitsky2020forward}, who introduced the \emph{forward--reflected--backward} (FRB) method.
+Starting from initial points $x_0,x_{-1}\in\mathbb{H}$, the FRB iteration reads

-where $(\lambda_k)_{k\geq1}$ is a positive sequence of step-sizes.
-Under the same assumptions on $A$ and $B$ as in Tsneg's FBF \eqref{FBF}, the sequence generated by \eqref{FRB} converges weakly to a solution of \eqref{main}, provided the step-size $\lambda_k$ satisfies $\varepsilon\leq\lambda_k\leq\frac{1-2\varepsilon}{2L}$, where $\varepsilon>0$.
+where $\lambda>0$ is a given step-size.
+Under the same assumptions on $A$ and $B$ as in Tseng's FBF \eqref{FBF}, the sequence generated by \eqref{FRB} converges weakly to a solution of \eqref{main}, provided the step-size $\lambda$ satisfies $0<\lambda<\frac{1}{2L}$.
 Recently, the FRB method~\eqref{FRB} was generalized by stressing the reflection term $B(x_k) - B(x_{k-1})$ and incorporating an additional reflection term from a previous iterate, $B(x_{k-1}) - B(x_{k-2})$.
-This variant, called the \emph{generalized forward--reflected--backward} (GFRB) method, preserves all the properties of FRB \eqref{FRB} and has the same computational cost; namely, one evaluation of $B$ and one resolvent computation of $A$ per iteration.
-Given initial points $x_0, x_{-1}, x_{-2} \in \mathbb{H}$ and $\delta\in\mathbb{R}$, the iteration of GFRB is as follows
+This variant, called the \emph{generalized forward--reflected--backward} (GFRB)~\cite{dung2025generalization} algorithm, preserves all the properties of FRB \eqref{FRB} and has the same computational cost; namely, one evaluation of $B$ and one resolvent computation of $A$ per iteration.
+Given initial points $x_0, x_{-1}, x_{-2} \in \mathbb{H}$, $\delta\in\mathbb{R}$ and $\alpha\in[0,1)$, the iteration of GFRB is as follows

-Under the same assumptions on $A$ and $B$ as in FRB and Tsneg's method, the sequence generated by \eqref{GFRB} converges weakly to a solution of \eqref{main} provided the step-size $\lambda$ satisfies $0<\lambda<\frac{1}{2L(1+|\delta|)}$.
-Note that plugging $\delta=0$ in \eqref{GFRB} simplifies both the algorithm and the corresponding step-size condition to FRB \eqref{FRB}, which suggests the name of the algorithm.
+Under the same assumptions on $A$ and $B$ as in FRB and Tseng's FBF method, the sequence generated by \eqref{GFRB} converges weakly to a solution of \eqref{main} provided the step-size $\lambda$ satisfies $0<\lambda<\frac{1-\alpha}{2L(1+|\delta|)}$.
+Note that plugging $\delta=\alpha=0$ in \eqref{GFRB} simplifies both the algorithm and the corresponding step-size condition to FRB \eqref{FRB}, which suggests the name of the algorithm.

 There are several other methods that can efficiently solve \eqref{main}.
 Among them, recently, Cevher and Vu \cite{cevher2021reflected} proposed the \emph{reflected forward–backward} (RFB) method by extending the reflected projected gradient method of Malitsky \cite{malitsky2015projected} for variational inequalities to solve the monotone inclusion problem \eqref{main}.
 Given initial points $x_{-1},x_0\in\mathbb{H}$, RFB iterates as